Austin Real Estate SEO Tactics – On Page

-In a highly competitive market, a small or medium-sized real estate brokerage needs to focus to be successful.
-So we target ‘long tail search terms’, 3-5 word phrases specific to the agency’s real estate niche and value proposition.
+In a highly competitive market, a small or medium-sized real estate brokerage needs to focus.
+So we target long-tail search terms, 3-5 word phrases specific to the agency’s real estate niche and value proposition.
 These differentiate you from other realtors, reducing competition.
 Not surprisingly, people searching for homes and condos use long-tail search terms less frequently.
 But they provide more opportunities for achieving high rankings.

 We use Long-tail keywords to limit a page’s scope to a narrow combination of factors.
 Geographic area (even a specific Zip Code), price range, property type (single vs. multiple family, lot, condo), property feature (fireplace, 4BR, 2 car garage) or agency service (financing, open house, video tour, etc.).
 For example, terms like “lake austin view homes”, “round rock relo agent”, “austin downtown luxury condo”, “cedar park duplex 78613” and “hyde park 4br rental” could be effective long-tail keywords.